projectsveltos/sveltos/docs/install/sveltosctl.md

     - Gianluca Mardente
 ---

-[Sveltosctl](https://github.com/projectsveltos/sveltosctl "Sveltos CLI"), the command-line interface (CLI) for Sveltos, is available but not mandatory for using Sveltos.
+The [Sveltosctl](https://github.com/projectsveltos/sveltosctl "Sveltos CLI"), is the command-line interface (CLI) for Sveltos.
+This is an available option to query Sveltos resources, but not a mandatory option.

+### Option 1: Binaries

 It offers a convenient CLI experience.
-Binaries for each release can be found on the [releases page](https://github.com/projectsveltos/sveltosctl/releases).
+The Binaries for each release are available at the [releases page](https://github.com/projectsveltos/sveltosctl/releases).

-### Run sveltosctl as a pod

-Binaries are sufficient unless you require the [Techsupport](../sveltosctl/techsupport.md) and [Snapshot](../sveltosctl/snapshot.md) features.
+The Binaries are sufficient for register worker clusters, query Sveltos resources etc. unless you require the [Techsupport](../sveltosctl/techsupport.md) and the [Snapshot](../sveltosctl/snapshot.md) features.
+For that, use "Option 2: Run sveltosctl as a pod".

+### Option 2: Run sveltosctl as a pod

 If you choose to run sveltosctl as a pod in the management cluster, the YAML configuration is available [here](https://raw.githubusercontent.com/projectsveltos/sveltos/main/manifest/sveltosctl_manifest.yaml).

 Remember that sveltosctl necessitates a PersistentVolume.
-Before posting the YAML, make the necessary adjustments to this section.
+Before posting the YAML, make the necessary adjustments to the below section.

 ```yaml
   volumeClaimTemplates: